ogghead/spin-trigger-kinesis/README.md

 **Note:** In the current WIT, a record has a single `data` field.
 This contains the content of the record encoded as binary.
 Feedback is welcome on this design decision.

 Your handler can an error, but should otherwise not return anything.

+**Note:** The trigger currently uses the `ShardIteratorType::Latest` polling type -- this means that data added to a stream before the app is spun up will not be read from the stream.

 **Note:** The trigger continues to poll shards while a handler is running.
 This means that records are not necessarily processed sequentially.